D3v-99/Data-structures-and-Algorithms/README.md

 4. Write clear, well-documented code.
 5. Submit a pull request detailing your changes.

-For more information on how to contribute, please refer to the Contributing Guidelines: [link-to-contributing-guidelines].
+For more information on how to contribute, please refer to the Contributing Guidelines:

 ### License

-This project is licensed under the MIT License - see the LICENSE:[LICENSE.md](LICENSE.md) file for details.
+This project is licensed under the MIT License - see the LICENSE.md](LICENSE.md)  file for details.

 ### Contact

 If you have any questions or suggestions regarding the Data Structures and Algorithms Library, feel free to contact us at  [adolphjohn0@gmail.com].